Viewer Options with the OnePacs System

 - Full-fledged diagnostic viewer, permissible for diagnostic use in the United States according to FDA regulations, CE certified

-- Runs in a Java WebStart application.
+- Runs using a light-weight helper application or as a Java WebStart application.
 Does not require installation of the full OnePacs Desktop Workstation viewer and study download package.

-- Ideal for users who occasionally wish to review cases using a full-fledged diagnostic quality viewer
+- Ideal for users who occasionally wish to review cases using a high-quality, FDA-cleared diagnostic medical imaging viewer

 - Cases are loaded into memory on a one-off basis, for each case that is viewed.
 No study prefetching or local study storage.

-The Java based viewer is ideal for users who wish to occasionally review cases using a full-fledged diagnostic quality viewer.
-For example, an orthopedic surgeon or other referring physician who may need to review only one or a small number of cases may find this viewer optimal, as it installs quickly as a web browser-based Java application, and may be run on a wide variety of hardware, including hospital PCs for which the user may not wish to install permanent software, and/or for which the user may not have Administrative privileges.
+The RemotEye viewer is ideal for users who wish to occasionally review cases using a full-fledged diagnostic quality viewer.
+For example, an orthopedic surgeon or other referring physician who may need to review only one or a small number of cases may find this viewer optimal, as it installs quickly and may be run on a wide variety of hardware, including hospital PCs for which the user may not wish to install permanent software, and/or for which the user may not have Administrative privileges.

-Use of the Java web viewer is described here.
+Use of the RemotEye viewer is described here.

 OnePacs Diagnostic Workstation